 We’d been in Japan for nearly a week when my husband looked up from his phone, mid-trip planning.
 “The problem with Japan,” he said, “Is that there’s no real consensus on where to visit.
 The cities surrounding Tokyo all get positive reviews.
 But Kyoto is the only place travelers say you have to go.”

 There’s a reason Kyoto is the new darling of Instagram, and America’s new trendy destination.
-Finding cheap international flights to Kyoto is like something from a travel dream.
+Snagging cheap international flights to Kyoto is a dream come true for a lot of travelers.
 Home to 17 UNESCO world heritage sites, it does the perfect job of embracing modern civilization while preserving long-valued tradition.
 It gives you the mountains and the city.
 You get all of the best food without the hassle of millions of others vying for the same spot at the table.
-It’s old-world tourism with a local feel – something that city-weary visitors, tired of the flashy lights and busy sidewalks seek during leisure travel.
+It’s old-world tourism with a local feel is something that city-weary visitors, tired of the flashy lights and busy sidewalks, seek during leisure travel.
 It’s travel with a soul, and the things to do and see in Kyoto may just take your breath away.

 It’s Relatively Quiet

 In a world hungry for the next big thing, Kyoto isn’t loud or assuming.
 It has a natural beauty commonly found in Japan, with a city infrastructure that generally enhances rather than detracts from the landscape.
 It has all of the modern conveniences travelers want and even seek out when traveling, with a rail and bus system, plentiful taxis, and shopping.
 But it doesn’t have the siren-wailing, trash accumulating big-city feel.
 I’ve heard that during peak travel times, the streets bustle and the restaurants are full.
 But since we visited during the off-season, we found none of that.
 Compared to Tokyo, Beijing, and Singapore — the other stops on our two-week trip, it was almost peaceful.